2010 Carfax 400: Background

 Michigan International Speedway is one of six superspeedways to hold NASCAR races; the others are Daytona International Speedway, Auto Club Speedway, Indianapolis Motor Speedway, Pocono Raceway and Talladega Superspeedway.
 The standard track at Michigan International Speedway is a four-turn superspeedway that is 2 mi long.
 The track's turns are banked at eighteen degrees, while the front stretch, the location of the finish line, is banked at twelve degrees.
 The back stretch, has a five degree banking.
 Michigan International Speedway had a seating capacity of 119,500 people for the race.

 One team chose to replace their regular driver with a substitute.
 Prior to the first practice session, Extenze decided to cancel their sponsorship with Front Row Motorsports, prompting the team to replace Kevin Conway with Tony Raines.
+Raines was originally entered in Gunselman Motorsports’s No. 64, which withdrew when Raines moved to the No. 34.
 During the week leading up to the race, Gordon's wife gave birth to their son, Leo Benjamin Gordon.
 Gordon said that he was not planning to retire until his son could see him in victory lane.

 Before the race, Kevin Harvick led the Drivers' Championship with 3,210 points, and Jeff Gordon stood in second with 3,025 points.
 Jeff Burton was third in the Drivers' Championship with 2,895 points, Kurt Busch was fourth with 2,892 points, and Jimmie Johnson was in fifth with 2,882 points.
 In the Manufacturers' Championship, Chevrolet was leading with 158 points, twenty-seven points ahead of their rival Toyota.
 Ford, with 102 points, was nine points ahead of Dodge in the battle for third.
 Brian Vickers was the race's defending champion.